chage

 DESCRIPTION

-chage changes user password expiry information.
-It modifies the number of days between password changes and the date of the last password change.
-This information is used by the system to determine when a user must change their password.
+chage changes user password expiry information stored in /etc/shadow.
+It controls the number of days between required password changes, the date of the last password change, and account expiration dates.

 PARAMETERS